 EU/EFTA/UK Applicants Presenting Non-EU Qualifications

 It is not possible to include every qualification worldwide in this document.
 Non-EU qualifications are assessed jointly insofar as possible.
 Applicants presenting non-EU qualifications should seek advice from the Admissions Office of the HEI(s) to which they are applying regarding eligibility and entry requirements.
 While an Admissions Office may give an indication of likely points conversion, this will not be final until agreed by all relevant Admissions Officers.

-EU qualifications are assessed by the university at the end of July each year.
-Whilst every effort is made to ensure the contents of the following pages are accurate, the information has been provided by the following document published by the central applications office (CAO).
+EU/EFTA/UK qualifications are assessed by the university in July each year.
+Whilst every effort is made to ensure the contents of the following pages are accurate, the information has been provided by the following EU/EFTA Guidelines document published by the Central Applications Office (CAO).
 The information in these pages is subject to change and the following pages are solely for information gathering purposes and do not guarantee an applicant any form of offer or grant any rights to potential applicants.

 It is the responsibility of the applicant to provide full and accurate information in the application and to notify the University of any changes or corrections made to the original application.
 Applicants must provide copies of both the official (untranslated) document and a translation where the official document is not issued in English.
 The HEI may request verification from the issuing authority of any or all details on documentation presented.
 If documents are found to have been falsified the awarding body will be notified.
 In the light of additional information which was not available at the time of selection, an offer may be amended or, in exceptional circumstances, withdrawn.
 The University also reserves the right to correct errors where they have been made in the communication of decisions and offers.

 The onus is on the applicant to check entry criteria for the programmes for which they are applying.
 Please note, criteria can change from year to year.